 - Transparency: clear and transparent communication on out of stock or delivery delays establishes a relationship of trust with the customer in question.
 When people know what to expect, they can make informed decisions.

-To find out how to take care of your customers and build loyalty, rely on E-Business Consulting, a Digital Marketing company active since 2003.
+To find out how to take care of your customers and retain them, rely on E-Business Consulting, a Digital Marketing company active since 2003.
 Contact us for a free, no-obligation quote.